-Sylvia’s Kitchen Tasmania is based in the riverside city of Launceston in the picturesque Tamar Valley, Tasmania and specialises in Cooking Classes with a Difference and Handmade Fine Foods by Sylvia Devlin who is an experienced creative self-taught chef, food and wine tutor, gardener, photographer and writer with a passion for food and cooking since she was a little girl.
+Sylvia’s Kitchen Tasmania is based in the riverside city of Launceston in the Tamar Valley, Tasmania and specialises in Cooking Classes and Handmade Fine Foods by Sylvia Devlin who is a creative self-taught chef with a great passion for food and cooking since she was a little girl.
 She has a rich European family heritage that has been enhanced through travel.
-Sylvia was partner chef at The Peacock Inn a 14th century inn and highly successful boutique hotel restaurant she managed together with her husband in the English countryside, and created daily menus using fresh seasonal produce from local farms, food producers and the garden.
+Sylvia was partner chef at a successful boutique hotel and restaurant she managed together with her husband in the English countryside, and created daily menus using fresh seasonal local produce.

 On their return to Australia Sylvia became chef at the popular Ruby's Café in Adelaide.
-She has qualifications in international wine studies from The Wine and Spirit Education Trust in London and joined Diamond Valley Vineyards one of Australia’s leading pinot noir producers based in the Yarra Valley.
-She has operated a successful catering business and worked in several well-established cafés and bistros whilst juggling a corporate career in business administration, heritage site management, marketing, corporate charity sponsorship and event management.
-Sylvia co-ordinated a project to establish a cooking school in the Adelaide Central Market.
-She has been cooking for nearly 30 years, professionally and personally, in a broad range of cultures and styles both in Australia and overseas.
-The four seasons, fresh local produce, her travels and work with food, including a library of culinary literature, influence her classes and daily cooking.
-Sylvia is also in the process of writing her first cookbook and culinary biography.
+She has qualifications in international wine studies and was employed by Diamond Valley Vineyards one of Australia’s leading pinot noir producers based in the Yarra Valley.
+She has also operated a successful home-based catering business and worked in several well-established cafés and bistros whilst juggling a corporate career in business administration, heritage site management, marketing, corporate charity sponsorship and event management.
+Sylvia has been cooking for nearly 30 years in a broad range of cultures and styles both in Australia and overseas.
+Fresh local produce, her travels and work with food, including a library of culinary literature, influence her classes and daily cooking.

 In 1988 Sylvia was fortunate to be chosen to be part of a small team to participate in "Australian Cuisine" a unique culinary study of "the development of Australian society from a diverse multicultural background and the consequent influences on Australian cuisine."
 It was orchestrated by Master Chef Cheong Liew and included cooking with Maggie Beer, Janet Jeffs, Tuomono Wynn and other well-known chefs, cooks and regional producers.
 It was an extraordinary exploration into food and highly memorable intellectual experience that also incorporated the study and cooking of Cheong Liew's masterful dishes.

-Sylvia's earliest mentors are her dearly beloved late father and late grandmother who always provided encouragement and support.
-Further influence came from Cath Kerry of The Art Gallery Restaurant and the late Brigita Whiting (Turniski) of Mona Lisa's Bistro, Adelaide where in the late '80s Sylvia worked dinner service in the kitchen after her day at the office.
+Some of Sylvia's first and closest mentors were Cath Kerry of The Art Gallery Restaurant and the late Brigita Whiting (Turniski) of Mona Lisa's Bistro, Adelaide where in the late '80s Sylvia worked dinner service in the kitchen after her day at the office!
 Australian and overseas work and influences, together with all the abovementioned, include Terry Owen and Susan Moore of Ruby's Café, Stephanie Alexander, Cherry Ripe, Vic Cherikoff, Larkin Warren of Martha's Vineyard Restaurant, Chris Chown of Plas Bodegroes, Ann and Franco Taruschio of The Walnut Tree, Rose Gray and Ruth Rogers of The River Café and many more with whom Sylvia has had the pleasure to work, cook and dine with.
 It is her husband to whom she is most grateful and who always provides encouragement and inspiration.
 Together they share a rich journey of travel, art, music, food and wine, which is central to their life, so much so, they married at Colin and Maggie Beer's Pheasant Farm restaurant.

 Sylvia’s Kitchen Handmade Fine Foods are a delicious and exotic addition to your pantry.
 Find out more about these unique artisan products and where you can buy them locally.